 Disability benefits are a financial lifeline for individuals with cancer and their families.
 Benefits, which are paid monthly, can cover regular bills, medical expenses, and everyday living costs.
 Although some cancers are highly treatable, even treatments can stop you from working for months and sometimes permanently.
 When this is the case, Social Security disability may be available to you.

-Determining if You Might Qualify for Benefits
+How Do You Determine if You Might Qualify for Benefits?

 Many advanced and treatment resistant forms of cancer automatically medically qualify for benefits.
 Even early stage cancers may meet the Social Security Administration’s (SSA’s) disability program requirements though, if they prevent employment.

 If your cancer or required treatments make you fatigued, weak, or unable to think clearly, then you may not even be able to work in a sedentary job, let alone a physically taxing one.
 In cases like this, cancer can be a qualifying disability, even if it is responsive to treatment, eventually goes into remission, or may allow you to return to the workforce one day.

 What Medical Evidence Do You Need to Meet SSD Requirements With Cancer?

 Disability program eligibility hinges on having the right medical evidence to satisfy SSA standards of proof.
 Certain pieces of evidence are the same, no matter what form cancer takes.
 Typically, the SSA must see:

 - biopsy results or a pathology report,